neerjathakkar/academic-kickstart/content/post/neerja-espana-5.md

 title: "Neerja en España #5"
 subtitle: "Adjusting to life in Spain"
-summary: "Adjusting to life in Spain: Labmates, flatmates, friendships and Spanish!"
+summary: "Adjusting to life in Spain: Labmates, flatmates, friendships and spanish!"
 authors: []
 tags: [Fulbright, 2019]
 places: [Spain, Zaragoza]